Ian MacAlister Stewart: First World War

 Stewart was commissioned into the Argyll and Sutherland Highlanders in February 1914 and on 11 August of that year became the first British soldier to land on French soil and the first to be mentioned in a despatch.
 He served throughout the First World War and was highly decorated, earning the Military Cross and Bar, and was appointed an Officer of the Order of the British Empire.
 At the end of the war, Stewart was a temporary captain.
 He became heir to Achnacone after his older brother, Captain Alexander D.L.
 Stewart, died in a motorcycle accident in Dublin in 1919.

+Between the wars

 As with many army officers between the wars, Stewart was placed on half pay, but was restored to full pay as a captain on 3 June 1925.
 On 8 September 1931, Stewart was promoted to major.
 Stewart's military career was dominated by his service with the Argylls, a regiment to which he was so wedded that when he was given command of the 2nd Battalion in the 1930s some of his brother officers did not even realise that he was married with a daughter.
 Stewart had married Ursula Morely-Fletcher in 1937 when he was 42 years old.
 He even refused a position at the Staff College, Camberley to remain with his battalion, thereby losing the only way to senior command.